ckeditor/ckeditor5/docs/features/feature-digest.md

 							class="tree__item__badge__text">Premium feature</span></span></a>
 			</td>
 			<td>
 				The Pagination feature visually indicates where pages begin and end within a document.
-This feature is designed to assist users in preparing their documents for printing or for export to various document formats, ensuring that the transition between pages is seamless and accurately reflected in the final output.<br />Users may adjust content distribution across pages as they like, ensuring well-organized documents with clearly presented content, whether in digital form or in print.
-By providing a clear view of how text and elements will appear page-by-page, Pagination aids in the creation of professional and polished documents.<br />
+This feature is designed to assist users in preparing their documents for printing or export to various document formats, ensuring that the transition between pages is seamless and accurately reflected in the final output.
+Users may adjust content distribution across pages as they like, ensuring well-organized documents with presented content, whether in digital form or print.
+By providing a clear view of how text and elements will appear page-by-page, Pagination aids in the creation of professional and polished documents.
 			</td>
 		</tr>
 		<tr id="table-of-contents">